Marathi language: British colonial period

 The first half of the 20th century was marked by new enthusiasm in literary pursuits, and socio-political activism helped achieve major milestones in Marathi literature, drama, music and film.
-Modern Marathi prose flourished: for example, N.C.Kelkar's biographical writings, novels of Hari Narayan Apte, Narayan Sitaram Phadke and V. S. Khandekar, Vinayak Damodar Savarkar's nationalist literature and plays of Mama Varerkar and Kirloskar.
+Modern Marathi prose flourished: for example, N.C.
+Kelkar's biographical writings, novels of Hari Narayan Apte, Narayan Sitaram Phadke and V. S. Khandekar, Vinayak Damodar Savarkar's nationalist literature and plays of Mama Varerkar and Kirloskar.
 In folk arts, Patthe Bapurao wrote many lavani songs during the late colonial period.

-Marathi since Indian independence
+Marathi since Indian independence in 1947

 After Indian independence, Marathi was accorded the status of a scheduled language on the national level.
-In 1956, the then Bombay state was reorganized, which brought most Marathi and Gujarati speaking areas under one state.
+In 1956, the then Bombay state was reorganised, which brought most Marathi and Gujarati speaking areas under one state.
 Further re-organization of the Bombay state on 1 May 1960, created the Marathi speaking Maharashtra and Gujarati speaking Gujarat state respectively.
 With state and cultural protection, Marathi made great strides by the 1990s.
 A literary event called Akhil Bharatiya Marathi Sahitya Sammelan (All-India Marathi Literature Meet) is held every year.
 In addition, the Akhil Bharatiya Marathi Natya Sammelan (All-India Marathi Theatre Convention) is also held annually.
 Both events are very popular among Marathi speakers.

-Notable works in Marathi in the latter half of 20th century include Khandekar's Yayati, which won him the Jnanpith Award.
+Notable works in Marathi in the latter half of the 20th century include Khandekar's Yayati, which won him the Jnanpith Award.
 Also Vijay Tendulkar's plays in Marathi have earned him a reputation beyond Maharashtra.
 P.L.
 Deshpande (popularly known as PuLa), Vishnu Vaman Shirwadkar, P.K.
 Atre, Prabodhankar Thackeray and Vishwas Patil are known for their writings in Marathi in the fields of drama, comedy and social commentary.
 Bashir Momin Kavathekar wrote Lavani's and folk songs for Tamasha artists.

 In 1958 the term "Dalit literature" was used for the first time, when the first conference of Maharashtra Dalit Sahitya Sangha (Maharashtra Dalit Literature Society) was held at Mumbai, a movement inspired by 19th century social reformer, Jyotiba Phule and eminent dalit leader, Dr. Bhimrao Ambedkar.
 Baburao Bagul (1930–2008) was a pioneer of Dalit writings in Marathi.
 His first collection of stories, Jevha Mi Jat Chorali (जेव्हा मी जात चोरली, "When I Stole My Caste"), published in 1963, created a stir in Marathi literature with its passionate depiction of a cruel society and thus brought in new momentum to Dalit literature in Marathi.
 Gradually with other writers like Namdeo Dhasal (who founded Dalit Panther), these Dalit writings paved way for the strengthening of Dalit movement.
 Notable Dalit authors writing in Marathi include Arun Kamble, Shantabai Kamble, Raja Dhale, Namdev Dhasal, Daya Pawar, Annabhau Sathe, Laxman Mane, Laxman Gaikwad, Sharankumar Limbale, Bhau Panchbhai, Kishor Shantabai Kale, Narendra Jadhav, Keshav Meshram, Urmila Pawar, Vinay Dharwadkar, Gangadhar Pantawane, Kumud Pawde and Jyoti Lanjewar.

 In recent decades there has been a trend among Marathi speaking parents of all social classes in major urban areas of sending their children to English medium schools.
-There is some concern that this may lead to the marginalization of the language.
+There is some concern that this may lead to the marginalisation of the language.